-ProfileClaudia Westermann is Senior Associate Professor in Architecture at Xi’an Jiaotong Liverpool University (XJTLU), licensed as a practicing architect with the German Chamber of Architects.
-She holds postgraduate degrees in Architecture and Media Art from the University of Karlsruhe (KIT) and the Karlsruhe University of Arts and Design (HfG) at the Center for Art and Media (ZKM) in Germany respectively, obtaining a PhD from the Centre for Advanced Inquiry in Integrative Arts (CAiiA), Planetary Collegium, University of Plymouth, UK, for her research on a poetics of architecture entitled “An Experimental Research into Inhabitable Theories.”
-Her PhD was supervised by the renowned pioneer in telematic art Prof. Roy Ascott.
+ProfileClaudia Westermann is a Senior Associate Professor in Architecture and licensed as a practising architect with the German Chamber of Architects.
+She holds post-graduate degrees in Architecture and Media Art from the Karlsruhe University of Technology (KIT) and the Karlsruhe University of Arts and Design (HfG) at the Center for Art and Media (ZKM) in Germany respectively, obtaining a Ph.D. from the Centre for Advanced Inquiry in Integrative Arts (CAiiA), Planetary Collegium, University of Plymouth, UK.
+Her Ph.D. was supervised by the renowned pioneer in telematic art, Prof. Roy Ascott.

-Claudia Westermann worked in architectural practice for several years before founding her own practice, which engaged in trans-disciplinary projects at the threshold of art and architectural design.
+Dr. Westermann worked in architectural practice for several years before founding her own studio with a focus on trans-disciplinary projects at the threshold of art, technology and architectural design.
 Her works have been widely exhibited and presented, including at the Venice Biennale (Architecture), the Moscow International Film Festival, ISEA Symposium for the Electronic Arts, the Center for Art and Media (ZKM) in Karlsruhe, Germany.
-Most recently, the project Seats For Seeing, which she created in collaboration with colleagues at XJTLU, was installed in Fujian, China.
+The project Seats For Seeing, which she created in collaboration with colleagues at XJTLU, was installed in Fujian, China, in 2019.

-Since August 2020, Claudia Westermann is a member of the Editorial Organism of the ESCI listed jour- nal Technoetic Arts, founded by Prof. Roy Ascott.
-The first issues edited by the new team will be published in 2021.
-She was elected to the Executive Board of the American Society for Cybernetics (ASC) as Member- at-Large for the 01.2021-12.2023 three year term.
+Claudia Westermann is a member of the Editorial Organism of the ESCI listed journal Technoetic Arts, founded by Prof. Roy Ascott.
+She was elected to the Executive Board of the American Society for Cybernetics (ASC) as Member-at-Large for the 01.2021-12.2023 three year term.

 Administrative posts at XJTLU have included the Programme Director of the BEng(Hons) Architecture and the Chair of the Departmental Learning and Teaching Committee with shared membership in the University's Learning and Teaching Committee from 2015 to 2018.
 She is currently the designated marketing and alumni coordinator.